csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Several vendors offer video-on-demand servers.
 Current systems are based on file systems, because existing database systems do not provide the real-time re- sponse that these applications need.
 The basic architecture of a video-on-demand system comprises:

-• **Video server**.
+- **Video server**.
 Multimedia data are stored on several disks (usually in a RAID configuration).
 Systems containing a large volume of data may use tertiary storage for less frequently accessed data.

-**25.5 Mobility and Personal Databases 1079**

-• **Terminals.** People view multimedia data through various devices, collec- tively referred to as _terminals_.
+- **Terminals.** People view multimedia data through various devices, collec- tively referred to as _terminals_.
 Examples are personal computers and televi- sions attached to a small, inexpensive computer called a **set-top box**.

-• **Network.** Transmission of multimedia data from a server to multiple termi- nals requires a high-capacity network.
+- **Network.** Transmission of multimedia data from a server to multiple termi- nals requires a high-capacity network.

 Video-on-demand service over cable networks is widely available.

-**25.4.3 Similarity-Based Retrieval**
+### 25.4.3 Similarity-Based Retrieval

 In many multimedia applications, data are described only approximately in the database.
 An example is the fingerprint data in Section 25.4.
 Other examples are:

-• **Pictorial data.** Two pictures or images that are slightly different as represented in the database may be considered the same by a user.
+- **Pictorial data.** Two pictures or images that are slightly different as represented in the database may be considered the same by a user.
 For instance, a database may store trademark designs.
 When a new trademark is to be registered, the system may need first to identify all similar trademarks that were registered previously.

-• **Audio data.** Speech-based user interfaces are being developed that allow the user to give a command or identify a data item by speaking.
+- **Audio data.** Speech-based user interfaces are being developed that allow the user to give a command or identify a data item by speaking.
 The input from the user must then be tested for similarity to those commands or data items stored in the system.

-• **Handwritten data.** Handwritten input can be used to identify a handwritten data item or command stored in the database.
+- **Handwritten data.** Handwritten input can be used to identify a handwritten data item or command stored in the database.
 Here again, similarity testing is required.

 The notion of similarity is often subjective and user specific.
 However, sim- ilarity testing is often more successful than speech or handwriting recognition, because the input can be compared to data already in the system and, thus, the set of choices available to the system is limited.

 Several algorithms exist for finding the best matches to a given input by sim- ilarity testing.
 Many voice-activated systems have been deployed commercially, particularly for phone applications and in-vehicle controls.
 See the bibliographi- cal notes for references.

-**25.5 Mobility and Personal Databases**
+## 25.5 Mobility and Personal Databases

 Large-scale, commercial databases have traditionally been stored in central com- puting facilities.
 In distributed database applications, there has usually been strong central database and network administration.
 Several technology trends have combined to create applications in which this assumption of central control and administration is not entirely correct:

-• The widespread use of laptop, notebook, or netbook computers.
+- The widespread use of laptop, notebook, or netbook computers.

-• The widespread use of cell phones with the capabilities of a computer.
+- The widespread use of cell phones with the capabilities of a computer.

-**1080 Chapter 25 Spatial and Temporal Data and Mobility**

-• The development of a relatively low-cost wireless digital communication infrastructure, based on wireless local-area networks, cellular digital packet networks, and other technologies.
+- The development of a relatively low-cost wireless digital communication infrastructure, based on wireless local-area networks, cellular digital packet networks, and other technologies.

 **Mobile computing** has proved useful in many applications.
 Many business travelers use laptop computers so that they can work and access data en route.
 Delivery services use mobile computers to assist in package tracking.
 Emergency- response services use mobile computers at the scene of disasters, medical emer- gencies, and the like to access information and to enter data pertaining to the situation.
 Cell phones are increasingly becoming devices that provide not only phone services, but are also mobile computers allowing email and Web access.
 New applications of mobile computers continue to emerge.